neondatabase/website/next/content/docs/manage/branches.md

 ### List branches with the API

 The following Neon API method lists branches for the specified project.
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Branch/listProjectBranches).

 ```text
 GET /projects/{project_id}/branches